 The recruitment process including the fees of the executive search firm will be financed with adequate funding of the Convention budget.
 The Subgroup on Finance will prepare a proposed amendment to the budget and present it to the Standing Committee for its decision.

-The IUCN will be in charge of the recruitment procedure, under the supervision of the Chair of the Standing Committee, while reporting to the Recruitment Committee, will have, inter alia, the following tasks:
+The IUCN will be in charge of the recruitment procedure, under the supervision of the Chair [or the Vice-Chair in case of the Chair’s absence] of the Standing Committee, while reporting to the Recruitment Committee, will have, inter alia, the following tasks:

 to propose the schedule for the recruitment process for approval by the Recruitment Committee;